Search

 About Us

-TTPNetwork is a registered charity based in the UK.
+We are registered charity based in the UK.
+Charity number: 1195109

-To improve outcomes and quality of life for patients and families living with TTP, through support, education and advocacy.
+Our Mission: To improve outcomes and quality of life for patients and families affected by TTP through support, education, and advocacy.

-Our Vision: No one facing TTP will feel alone.
+Our Vision: No patient or person affected by TTP will feel alone

 What we do